Lall-091/sql-docs/docs/sql-server/editions-and-components-of-sql-server-2019.md

 ### Run with IIS

-On an internet server, such as a server that is running Internet Information Services (IIS), you will typically install the [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)] client tools.
+On an internet server, such as a server that is running Internet Information Services (IIS), you'll typically install the [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)] client tools.
 Client tools include the client connectivity components used by an application connecting to an instance of [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)].

 > [!NOTE]
 > Although you can install an instance of [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)] on a computer that is running IIS, this is typically done only for small Web sites that have a single server computer.
 Most Web sites have their middle-tier IIS systems on one server or a cluster of servers, and their databases on a separate server or federation of servers.